Celebrity Autopsies With Disturbing Discoveries

 Lucille Ball

-The undisputed queen of television in the medium's first few decades, Lucille Ball virtually invented the sitcom with "I Love Lucy," which she starred on and helped run with her then-husband, Desi Arnaz.
+The undisputed queen of television in the medium's first few decades, Lucille Ball virtually invented the sitcom with "I Love Lucy," which she starred in and helped run with her then-husband, Desi Arnaz.
 Ball later starred on two more long-running CBS sitcoms, "Here's Lucy" and "The Lucy Show," and branched out into movies and producing before returning to TV for one final show in the mid-1980s, the short-lived "Life with Lucy."

 Advertisement

-According to the Los Angeles Times, Ball underwent a six-and-a-half-hour heart surgery at Cedars-Sinai Medical Center in L.A. on April 18, 1989, with doctors replacing an aortic valve and part of the aorta.
+Ball underwent a six-and-a-half-hour heart surgery at Cedars-Sinai Medical Center in LA on April 18, 1989, with doctors replacing an aortic valve and part of the aorta.
 Within the week, Ball was able to eat and walk around the hospital, only to die eight days later.
-The cause of death, per Cedars-Sinai spokesperson Ronald Wise: a part of the main artery, the aorta, not the section which had been operated on, ruptured, leading to heart failure.
-After 47 minutes of revival attempts, doctors declared the comedian dead at the age of 77.

 Advertisement